Theatre in Ashland

 In this course we view the relationship of the printed text to the stage performance of a variety of plays seen in Ashland.
 1 unit non-transfer credit (Credit/no credit grading)

-In order to participate, you must enroll in ONE of the following courses:
+In order to participate, you must enroll in the following course:

-If you are a returning students and have taken English 35 or 135 more than twice, you must pay the register through the Extended Learning Center: Write a separate check payable to Pasadena City College (note on memo line: Extended Learning Center).
+If you have already taken English 135, you must register for the class through the Extended Learning Center: Write a separate check payable to Pasadena City College (note on memo line: Extended Learning Center).

 You can choose between the following lodging options:

-- Double occupancy and shared bath - $765 per person
+- Double occupancy and shared bath: price TBD

 Scholarships are available for students.
 Contact the English Division for information.